WLDflora Landscape

 For over 20 years, John Miller has been shaping outdoor spaces with an approach that transcends the ordinary.
 His Louisville, Kentucky based landscape design build company, WLDflora Landscape, blends artistic, site specific landscape design with deep philosophical roots drawn from Japanese traditions, his love for the outdoors and a commitment to whole-family, whole-life wellness.
 As a unique designer, craftsman/maker and landscape trendsetter, John Miller creates not just landscapes, but lasting experiences—ones that bring balance, serenity and harmony to the homes and lives of his clients.

-Miller’s design ethos is heavily influenced by Japanese philosophies like Wabi-Sabi, which embraces imperfection and transience and Ikigai, the concept of living a life with purpose.
+Inspired by Nature: Miller’s design ethos is heavily influenced by Japanese philosophies like Wabi-Sabi, which embraces imperfection and transience and Ikigai, the concept of living a life with purpose.
 His work seeks to reflect these principles by creating spaces that are not only beautiful but deeply functional, spiritually enriching and environmentally harmonious.
 Every project by WLDflora Landscape aims to build a seamless connection between people and nature, using these philosophies to guide both form and function.
-The concepts of Yutori (cultivating spaciousness), Nai-ku (inner sanctuaries) and Misogi (a cleansing ritual for the mind and body) are also woven into his designs.
 Whether it’s a tranquil backyard escape or a communal outdoor space, these ideas provide the foundation for spaces that promote mindfulness, reflection and rejuvenation.
 At the core of Miller’s approach is Shinrin-Yoku or forest bathing, which emphasizes the therapeutic benefits of immersing oneself in natural environments.
-His landscape designs aim to recreate the calm and healing effect of the forest, enabling clients to experience relaxation and clarity without ever leaving their homes.
+His landscape designs aim to recreate the calm and healing effect of nature, enabling clients to experience relaxation and clarity without ever leaving their homes.

 More Than Landscape: